Ed is noted for a practice which “has seen him in courts of all levels, up to the Supreme Court” (Chambers & Partners 2017 & 2020).

 Recent EAT cases:

 - Alastair Dobbie v.
 Paula Felton t/a Feltons Solicitors IRLR 679 – appeared successfully (having not appeared below) in this appeal on the proper application of the public interest test in whistleblowing cases (IDS Volume 14, Chapter 3.40a and 3.47).
-Currently resisting further appeal to CA against a QC.
+Defeated further appeal to CA against a QC on the papers.

 - Sophia Walker v.
 Wallem Shipmanagement Limited & Others IRLR 257 – leading case on construction of the “mariner” provision in s.81of the Equality Act 2010 to those who apply to work on a ship.

 - Andruhovics v Sapient Limited UKEAT/0031/81/RN – scope of duty on ET to assist litigants in person to formulate their claims.
 Represented successful Respondent.
 5 separate appeals to the Court of Appeal dismissed on the papers by Longmore LJ in January 2019.

 - Wright v.
 Aegis Defence Services UKEAT/0173/17/DM – employment status and territorial reach of security contractor in Kabul, Afghanistan (IDS Volume 3, Chapter 2.30 and Volume 5, Chapter 2.67).

 - Green v.
 SIG ICR 1274 – objective assessment of strength of connection test in territorial reach cases, attracted widespread industry commentary in the UK and abroad (Harvey Division H [1108.01], IDS Emp.
 L. Brief 2017, 1073) (sole counsel against a silk).

 - Dr Lees v.
 Imperial College of Science and Technology UKEAT/0288/15/RN – representing Imperial in an appeal concerning the meaning of the redundancy payment provisions in s.136 ERA (IDS Volume 9, Chapter 1.43).